-Aviation trends and industry forecasts indicate that the fleet representative of the King Air 90 will continue to operate at HIB through the planning period at operational thresholds above 500 operations per year.
-For this reason, the future critical aircraft for Runway 4-22 remains the King Air 90.
+Aviation trends and industry forecasts indicate that the fleet representative of the King Air 350 will continue to operate regularly at HIB through the planning period above 500 operations per year.
+For this reason, the future critical aircraft for Runway 4-22 remains the B350.
+Appendix A discusses further details of the critical aircraft for Runway 4-22.

-However, greater consideration was given in this study to the future of the CRJ-200 and the critical aircraft for Runway 13-31.
+However, greater consideration was given in this study to the future of the CRJ-200, which is a C-II aircraft and the future critical aircraft for Runway 13-31.
 As discussed in Section 1.4.2, 50-seat commercial aircraft are no longer in production, and the airline industry is currently undecided as to what will replace these aircraft.
 It was determined that the E-175 is the planned replacement for the SkyWest CRJ-200 sometime within this study's planning period.
 As such, the future critical aircraft for HIB is the E-175, which is a C-III aircraft.
 Figure 1-9 provides details of the determined future critical aircraft at HIB for Runway 13-31.

 With regard to how this forecast informs facility requirements analysis for this Master Plan, it is critical to note the range of ADG III aircraft operating at HIB today.
 Major users of the Airport currently conducting operations with ADG III aircraft include Sun Country, the Forest Service, and various corporate jet operators.
 These operations are expected to continue though the planning period.
+Table 1-19 is a summary of the existing and future critical aircraft for the Airport's two runways.